IFMO-MobDev-2014/extraexam0/README.md

-extraexam0
+extraexam0 ('teamcity')
 =====

- - Items list with date and full edit (+ListView and ContentProvider, as usual): 6
+ - Build list with date, number, status and add/remove (+ListView and ContentProvider, as usual): 7
-- TBD
-- TBD
+ - Start/stop: +3
- - TBD
+ - History: +5

-Deadline: 17:XX
+Deadline: 17:15